magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/devices.md

 ## How to add, edit, and delete device

-Tenant administrators and users with appropriate permissions can create, edit, or delete devices in ThingsBoard.
+Tenant administrators and users with appropriate permissions can create, edit, or delete devices in IoT Hub.

 ### Adding new device